Table Of Contents

 6. Related costs to consider

 Yes, there are more variables to compute into your Amazon EC2 pricing scheme.
-AWS bills for additional, related services, like block storage, egress traffic, premium support, load balancing, and IP addresses.
+AWS bills for additional related services, like block storage, egress traffic, premium support, load balancing, and IP addresses.

 How To Understand, Control, And Reduce Amazon EC2 Costs Immediately

-Start by improving your AWS cloud costs visibility, so you can see where your money is going.
+Start by improving your AWS cloud costs visibility so you can see where your money is going.
 You can then break down your AWS cloud bill to see how much you spend on Amazon EC2.
 If you want to understand who, what, and why your EC2 bill is increasing, you can zoom in and out of your EC2 pricing insights using unit economics.

-Excel Report
+Excel spreadsheet

 Cost Explorer primarily displays total costs and averages over time — not how specific dimensions in your organization contributed to your cloud bill.

-AWS Cost Management
+AWS Cost Explorer

 Thus, it is difficult to decide where to cut costs or where to invest more.